mukaiizawa/Paren/man/man7/boolean.md

 # NAME
-boolean - boolean type.
+boolean - boolean data type.

 # DESCRIPTION
-In Paren, `nil` is the only value considered false, the other values are considered true.
+The symbol `nil` is the only value considered false, the other values are considered true.

 The symbol `true` is considered the canonical value to use even for a generalized boolean when no better choice presents itself.